mine-cetinkaya-rundel/quarto-tip-a-day/_tweets.md

 alt-text: Two YAML entries.
 First one is for the project configuration, the second one is metadata for a single page.
-First one defines project, type: website, resoures: "\*.pdf".
+First one defines project, type: website, resources: "\*.pdf".
 Second one defined title: "Syllabus", resources: "syllabus.pdf".